 - The Centre for Academic Writing on main campus will offer individual advice on developing writing skills or dealing with writing problems.

 - Two prison cells, one single and one double, are in the Richard Crossman Building on main campus and used to give a sense of the real-life experiences of inmates, and for role play learning.

 Careers and opportunities

-With a view to shaping your prospects as a graduate, teaching, learning, and assessment take a problem-based approach which means you get to deal with real-world issues and scenarios combining theory and practice delivered by a team with a diverse range of experience including mental health, sexual offending, imprisonment, and probation to name a few.
-External speakers and visiting lecturer/practitioners also bring expertise to the classroom2 (subject to availability).
+With a view to shaping your prospects as a graduate, teaching, learning, and assessment take a problem-based approach which means you get to deal with real-world issues and scenarios combining theory and practice delivered by a current teaching team with a diverse range of experience including mental health, sexual offending, imprisonment, and probation to name a few.
+External speakers and visiting lecturer/practitioners also bring expertise to the classroom (subject to availability).